tuva-health/docs/docs/guides/claims-data/medical-claims.md

 ---
-id: claims-mapping
+id: medical-claims
-title: "Claims Mapping"
+title: "Medical Claims"
 ---

-Claims mapping is the process of transforming raw claims data sources into Tuva by converting the data format to match the Tuva [Input Layer](../data-dictionaries/input-layer).
-The Input Layer acts as an API for Tuva.
-Once a healthcare data source has been mapped to the Input Layer you can run all of Tuva on that data source with a single command: `dbt build`.

-Every claims dataset is different.
-Every health plan has their own data model they store their adjudicated claims data in.

-Mapping to the Input Layer involves creating dbt models (i.e. SQL statements in a dbt project).
-While it is necessary to create a model for every table in the Input Layer, it is not necessary that you have source data to populate every table or column in the Input Layer.
-For example, if you don't have pharmacy claims you still need to create the `pharmacy_claim` table in the Input Layer, but you can mapp null to every column.

-This [spreadsheet](https://docs.google.com/spreadsheets/d/1tzLnmEB_Z-34QfkIiZhFpV2Zzr9pn-mBUotlvAZ5D7U/edit?usp=sharing) shows what columns in the Input Layer are needed for the various Tuva Data Marts.
-Not mapping to a column needed for a data mart will result in no data being produced in that mart.

-The notes that follow describe advice and heuristics for mapping claims data sources to the Input Layer.
-Consult the Input Layer data dictionary (link above) for a complete list of fields in the Input Layer.

-## Medical Claim
-The `medical_claim` table contains the billing information submitted to health insurers for medical services, supplies, and/or procedures rendered to a member of the health plan.
-Adjudicated claims from payers, health plans, self-insured employers, brokers, and third party administrators are the most common source of data.
+The `medical_claim` table contains billing information submitted to health insurers for medical services, supplies, and/or procedures rendered to a member of the health plan.
+Adjudicated claims from payers, health plans, self-insured employers, brokers, and third party administrators are the most common source of this data.

-### Admit Source and Type
+## Admit Source and Type
 `admit_source_code` is used in institutional claims to indicate where the patient was located prior to admission.
 The field does not exist in professional claims.
 The field exists at the header-level, meaning there should be only 1 distinct value for this field per claim.

 `admit_type_code` is used in institutional claims to indicate the priority of admission, e.g., urgent, emergent, elective, etc.  The field does not exist in professional claims.
 The field exists at the header-level, meaning there should be only 1 distinct value for this field per claim.

-Admit source, along with admit type, is generally not considered very reliable because the accuracy of the code is not verified during the claims adjudication process (other than verifying that the code is in fact a valid code).
+Admit source and admit type are generally not considered highly reliable because the accuracy of the codes is not verified during the claims adjudication process (other than verifying that the code is in fact a valid code).

-Despite this, it's possible to use admit source to help identify things like:
+Despite this, admit source is commonly used to identify things like:
 - transfers from another hospital
 - inpatient stays that came through the emergency department

-Admit type is commonly used to identify things like elective procedures.
+And admit type is commonly used to identify things like elective procedures.

 Admit source and type codes are maintained by the National Uniform Billing Committee (NUBC).

-### Bill Type
+## Bill Type
 'bill_type_code' is by far the most complex of the administrative codes in medical claims.
 Each digit has a distinct purpose and meaning:

 - 1st digit: This is always "0" and often omitted.